mikeskaltsou/AI-Developer-Building-Intelligent-Apps-Hackathon/Student/Challenge-05.md

 You should complete the following tasks
 1. Deploy CosmosDb by using this [script](./Resources/Challenge-05/DeployCosmosDb.ps1)

-2. Ensure that you enable Vecto Search in Cosmos DB
+2. Ensure that you enable Vector Search in Cosmos DB
 ```bash
 # Ensure that you enable NoSQL Vector Search capability
 az cosmosdb update --resource-group $resourceGroup --name $cosmosDbAccountName  --capabilities EnableNoSQLVectorSearch